POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Method

 \subsection{Pedestrian Open-Attribute Recognition}

-Pedestrian attribute recognition (PAR) aims to recognize the fine-grained attributes of a person (e.g., hairstyle, age, gender, etc.) from the given pedestrian image.
-The conventional PAR usually predetermines a set of pedestrian attributes and follows the close-set assumption during both the training and test phases.
-Suppose we have $M$ predetermined pedestrian attributes $\mathcal{A}=\{A_1, A_2, \dots, A_M\}$, e.g., $A_1=$``long hair", $A_2=$``short hair", etc. Then, given a labeled pedestrian dataset $\mathcal{D} = \{(I_i, \mathcal{A}_i)\}_{i=1}^N$, where each image $I_i \in \mathbb{R}^{H\times W\times 3}$ is annotated with a subset $\mathcal{A}_i \subset \mathcal{A}$ to denote the existing pedestrian attributes.
-The main objective of PAR is to learn a model to answer which pedestrian attributes from $\mathcal{A}$ appear in the given image $I$.
+Pedestrian attribute recognition aims to recognize the fine-grained attributes of a pedestrian (e.g., hairstyle, age, gender, etc.) from the given image.
+The conventional PAR usually predetermines a set of pedestrian attributes and follows the close-set assumption during the training and test phases.
+Suppose there are $M$ predetermined pedestrian attributes $\mathcal{A}=\{A_1, A_2, \dots, A_M\}$, e.g., $A_1=$``long hair", $A_2=$``short hair", etc. Then, given a labeled pedestrian dataset $\mathcal{D} = \{(I_i, \mathcal{A}_i)\}_{i=1}^N$, where each image $I_i \in \mathbb{R}^{H\times W\times 3}$ is annotated with a subset $\mathcal{A}_i \subset \mathcal{A}$ of the existing pedestrian attributes.
+The main objective of PAR is to learn a model to answer which pedestrian attributes from $\mathcal{A}$ appear in a given image $I$.

-Existing approaches \cite{Tang_2019_ICCV,Guo_2019_CVPR,9782406} usually convert this to a multi-label classification problem.
+Existing approaches \cite{Tang_2019_ICCV,guo_visual_2022,9782406} usually convert this to a multi-label classification problem.
 However, the pedestrian attributes in the real world are potentially unlimited.
-It is difficult to exhaust all of them in a predetermined attribute set and collect the corresponding pedestrian images.
-Unseen attributes are highly possible to exist in real applications, while existing classification-based methods \cite{9782406,2022arXiv220708677L} are inherently incapable of handling this case.
-To address this issue, we introduce a pedestrian open-attribute recognition (POAR) problem in this work.
-Let $\mathcal{A}_u = \{A_{M+1}, A_{M+2}, \dots, A_{M+M_u} \}$ denote a set of extra attributes which are also of interest in the test phase but out of the predetermined attribute set $\mathcal{A}$.
-In POAR, we expect that the model can not only recognize the seen attributes from $\mathcal{A}$ but also the unseen attributes from $\mathcal{A}_u$.
+It is difficult to exhaust all the attributes in a predetermined set and collect the corresponding pedestrian images.
+Unseen attributes are highly possible to exist in real world applications, while existing classification-based methods \cite{9782406,2022arXiv220708677L} are inherently incapable of handling such cases.
+To address this limitation, we formulate a pedestrian open-attribute recognition problem in this work.
+Let $\mathcal{A}_u = \{A_{M+1}, A_{M+2}, \dots, A_{M+M_u} \}$ denote a set of extra attributes that are also of interest in the test phase but not included in the predetermined attribute set $\mathcal{A}$.
+In POAR, we expect that the model can recognize not only the seen attributes from $\mathcal{A}$ but also the unseen attributes from $\mathcal{A}_u$.